yogeshhegde/processor-sdk-doc/source/devices/AM64X/RT_Linux_Performance_Guide.rst

 Stream
 ^^^^^^

-STREAM is a microbenchmarks for measuring data memory system performance without any data reuse.
-It is designed to miss on caches and exercise data prefetcher and apeculative accesseses. it uses double precision floating point (64bit) but in most modern processors the memory access will be the bottleck.
+STREAM is a microbenchmark for measuring data memory system performance without any data reuse.
+It is designed to miss on caches and exercise data prefetcher and speculative accesses.
+It uses double precision floating point (64bit) but in most modern processors the memory access will be the bottleneck.
 The four individual scores are copy, scale as in multiply by constant, add two numbers, and triad for multiply accumulate.
-For bandwidth a byte read counts as one and a byte written counts as one resulting in a score that is double the bandwidth LMBench will show.
+For bandwidth, a byte read counts as one and a byte written counts as one, resulting in a score that is double the bandwidth LMBench will show.

 .. csv-table::
     :header: "Benchmarks","am64xx-evm: perf"

-    "add (MB/s)","1674.90"
+    "add (MB/s)","1808.30"
-    "copy (MB/s)","1961.50"
+    "copy (MB/s)","2060.80"
-    "scale (MB/s)","2322.40"
+    "scale (MB/s)","2288.00"
-    "triad (MB/s)","1683.70"
+    "triad (MB/s)","1767.20"

 Table:  **Stream**